qmk/qmk_firmware/users/ericgebhart/readme.md

 Overview
 ========

 An easily configurable keymap for keymap exploration.
+It is for primarily for minimalist, ortho split keyboards but does support some rectangles.

-It is Language agnostic, has Multiple layouts (20+ base layers), multiple mods or not, home row mods or not, a variety of thumb layouts, mouse/no mouse, smart lock layers and mods, N-Shot mods like callum's, swapper.
+It is Language
+agnostic, has Multiple layouts (20+ base layers), multiple mods or not, home row mods or not, a variety of thumb layouts, mouse/no mouse, smart lock layers and mods, N-Shot mods like callum's, swapper.
 Combos,